 Our mission

-Sharing research data openly conveys great potential, as it facilitates reproducibility and substainability.
-In the field of PNE, which investigates the links between hormones, behavior, and wellbeing, sharing data is currently not common.
-Several factors might contribute to this: Preparing endocrine data for publication is time-consuming and challenging, as the correct interpretation relies on contextual factors and technical details of data acquisition.
-Also, no standard format has been established, which complicates data sharing and reuse.
+Sharing research data openly conveys great potential, as it facilitates reproducibility and sustainability.
+In the field of PNE, which investigates the links between hormones, behavior, and wellbeing, sharing data is currently not common and shared data remains fragmented due to a lack of standards.
+As the correct interpretation of PNE data relies on contextual factors and technical details of data acquisition, it is necessary to share those meta-details in a comprehensive manner to not risk false conclusions.
 NODES intends to clearly define which information is necessary to correctly interpret PNE data while addressing practical considerations like accessibility and compatibility.
+Ultimately, NODES strives to transform research culture by dismantling barriers to open science and promoting a sustainable use of resources through increased transparency and reproducibility.

 Who we are